aranjinsuren/codepath-memory-game/README.md

   5) Making the project look more aesthetically pleasing.
      As of now, I have bare minimum knowledge of web development as I have only taken Python and Java courses.
      As I spend more time learning the languages, I would most definitely make the website look more aesthetically pleasing.
+  6) Dark Mode.
+  7) Scoring system.
+     If I had further knowledge and understanding, I would try to implement a way of keeping track of users' high scores.
+     To do this, I would have to implement another game method with infinite sequences (until the user fails).
+  8) I have noticed that when I play the game on my mobile device, the squares are all lined up vertically.
+     I would implement a way to make the project compatibile across multiple devices.
 ## Interview Recording URL Link

 [My 5-minute Interview Recording](your-link-here)